SKKU-SecLab/AdFlush/README.md

-# Welcome to De-Adlock
+# Welcome to AdFlush

-Document for submitted paper "De-Adlock: A Lightweight and Accurate Web Tracking and Advertisement Detector" at NDSS 2024.
+Document for submitted paper "AdFlush: A Real-World Deployable Machine Learning Solution for Effective Advertisement and Web Tracker Prevention" at Web Conference 2024.
-*De-Adlock* is the first advertisement and web tracker blocker Chrome Extension based on Machine Learning prediction.
-With thorough feature engineering process considering state-of-the-art methodology, *De-Adlock* takes advantage of its lightweight and powerful classification ability to detect and block advertisement and web trackers preserving user privacy in the same time.
-Please refer to our paper for details of the framework and evaluation results of *De-Adlock*.
+*AdFlush* is the first advertisement and web tracker blocker Chrome Extension based on Machine Learning prediction.
+With thorough feature engineering process considering state-of-the-art methodology, *AdFlush* takes advantage of its lightweight and powerful classification ability to detect and block advertisement and web trackers preserving user privacy in the same time.
+Please refer to our paper for details of the framework and evaluation results of *AdFlush*.

+# Abstract
+Ad blocking and web tracking prevention tools are widely used, but traditional filter list-based methods struggle to cope with web content manipulation.
+Machine learning-based approaches have been proposed to address these limitations, but they have primarily focused on improving detection accuracy at the expense of practical considerations such as deployment overhead.
+In this paper, we present AdFlush, a lightweight machine learning model for ad blocking and web tracking prevention that is practically designed for the Chrome browser.
+To develop AdFlush, we first evaluated the effectiveness of 883 features, including 350 existing and 533 new features, and ultimately identified 27 key features that achieve optimal detection performance.
+We then evaluated AdFlush using a dataset of 10,000 real-world websites, achieving an F1 score of 0.98, which outperforms state-of-the-art models such as AdGraph (F1 score: 0.93), WebGraph (F1 score: 0.90), and WTAgraph (F1 score: 0.84).
+Importantly, AdFlush also exhibits a significantly reduced computational footprint, requiring 56% less CPU and 80% less memory than AdGraph.
+We also evaluated the robustness of AdFlush against adversarial manipulation, such as URL manipulation and JavaScript obfuscation.
+Our experimental results show that AdFlush exhibits superior robustness with F1 scores of 0.89–0.98, outperforming AdGraph and WebGraph, which achieved F1 scores of 0.81–0.87 against adversarial samples.
+To demonstrate the real-world applicability of AdFlush, we have implemented it as a Chrome browser extension and made it publicly available.
+We also conducted a six-month longitudinal study, which showed that AdFlush maintained a high F1 score above 0.97 without retraining, demonstrating its effectiveness.
+Additionally, AdFlush detected 642 URLs across 108 domains that were missed by commercial filter lists, which we reported to filter list providers.

-The demo of exploring real-life web sites and detecting, blocking advertisements and trackers using *De-Adlock* is available <a href="https://www.youtube.com/watch?v=PNvW-XfJMck">here</a>.
+The demo of exploring real-life web sites and detecting, blocking advertisements and trackers using *AdFlush* is available <a href="https://www.youtube.com/watch?v=dzdfqpiCjKg">here</a>.
 <hr>

 ## Within Python or Conda